Contextual Onboarding: What is it, and Why Should I Care?

 Custom events are what happens when a trigger is fired.
 Examples include:

-- A tooltip drawing attention to a button.
+- A tooltip that draws attention to a button.

-- A modal driving you to a new feature.
+- A modal that drives you to a new feature.

 - Redirecting you to a different page.